Hubert Gough: 22–25 March

 At 10:45 am on 22 March, following a telephone request from Congreve for clarification of his previous verbal instructions, Gough issued written orders to corps commanders to retreat "in the event of serious hostile attacks" the forward line of the Rear Zone ("the Green Line" in front of the Somme – in practice little more than a line of signposts and wire).
 Fifth Army staff also informed corps commanders of the impending French reinforcement and Gough's hopes to withdraw III Corps to form a reserve.
 On receiving these messages at around noon, Maxse ordered XVIII Corps to withdraw immediately, without cover of artillery fire, and they fell back behind the Somme altogether that evening.
 Gough attempted to halt Maxse's withdrawal when he heard of it, but it was too late.
-Maxse's precipitate retreat allowed a German penetration at Bethencourt on his left flank, forcing Watts XIX Corps on his left to fall back also.
+Maxse's precipitate retreat allowed a German penetration at Béthencourt on his left flank, forcing Watts XIX Corps on his left to fall back also.
 Watts' falling back in turn jeopardised V Corps (part of Byng's Third Army) still holding the Flesquières Salient.

 London was soon awash with exaggerated rumours, based largely on accounts of stragglers and chaos in rear areas, that Fifth Army had broken.
 Haig at last visited Gough on 23 March, meeting his requests for reinforcements with a laconic "well, Hubert, you can't fight without men," but wrote in his diary of his dismay that Fifth Army had "gone so far back without making some kind of stand".
-At 4 pm on 23 March Haig and Petain met at Dury.
-Petain agreed to deploy his Reserve Army Group (GAR – two armies under Fayolle) to operate in the Somme Valley.
-Gough was ordered to hold the line of the Somme (roughly north–south south of Peronne) "... at all costs.
+At 4 pm on 23 March Haig and Pétain met at Dury.
+Pétain agreed to deploy his Reserve Army Group (GAR – two armies under Émile Fayolle) to operate in the Somme Valley.
+Gough was ordered to hold the line of the Somme (roughly north–south south of Péronne) "... at all costs.
 There will be no withdrawal...." and informed that as of 11 pm on Sunday 24 March Fifth Army would be placed under Fayolle's orders, making the Somme (roughly east–west between Amiens and Peronne) the Anglo-French boundary.
 VII Corps, north of the bend in the Somme, was placed under Third Army's orders at the end of 24 March.